leidegre/leidegre.github.com/_posts/2015-05-03-dfa-construction.md

       = "\"" a : (^ "\"")* "\"" => string
       ;

-The above expression cannot be translated into a transition table because it would blow up, exponentially.
+The above expression cannot be translated into a transition table because it would blow up size wise.
 However, on closer inspection the expression only has two outcomes.
 Either the character is acceptable or it isn't.
 In this case that rule is inequality.
-In truth, it only defines two alphabet characters, acceptable and non-accpetable.
+In truth, it only defines two alphabet characters, acceptable and non-accpetable (our graph or tree representations can represent this exactly).

 Given s0 and `"\""` we enter s1, from here we apply a predicate to determine if next character is acceptable or not.
 If it is, we consume that character otherwise it's an error.
 If the character is `"\""` we transition to s2 which is our accept state.

-All in all, we've defined only two new symbols in our alphabet.
-Or we maintain two kinds of alphabets, the inclusive and exclusive.
-The inclusive alphabet is used for positive matches while the exclusive is used to perform negative matches where only illegal characters are found (everything else is a match).
+Somewhere around here I ran into issues with the DFA construction.
+Eventually I switched to NFA construction which was more straight forward but the only thing that happen computationally was that I created two new problems that needed sovling.
+The formal nature of this problem is a nice property but I can't roll with it effectivly.

-No, we just rewrite negation.
-With a fallback. `(^ "\"")*` -> a state transition to a fail state otherwise accept.
-However, it requires that the occurnace of the character is dependant on what comes before.
-Something which isn't easily known and we end up with the risk of making a complicated mess out of all this.
-The NFA approach is most likely that we want here.
+I've already decided that parc is going to be deterministic.
+Thus any tokenization rule that is non-deterministic is illegal.
+And from experience writing lexers I know that its mostly all about non-overlapping intervals. parc tokenization rules map very well to a non-continous set of closed intervals.
+Sometimes the interval is the complement of some closed interval (negation) but otherwise this representation is computationally sound.

-The hard part here is identifying an efficent state transition function.
+Instead of doing NFA/DFA and minifaction we can construct a minimal decsion tree (and turn the lexical analysis into a seach problem).
+This operation is pretty much a linear ordeal and can the be used as a basis for further optimization.

-Formalism is great but you have to deal with general case which can be annoying (and this is why we introduce constraints).
+Running the lexiographic analysis from this representation is slow but straight forward.
+Computationally the constraints are very easy to reason about.

 # References
 - http://www.cs.cmu.edu/~flac/pdf/FSMAlgorithms-6up.pdf